2013 PDL season

 The 2013 USL Premier Development League season was the 19th season of the PDL.
-The regular season began on May 4 with 3 matches and ended on July 21 with 9 matches.
+The regular season began on May 4 with three matches and ended on July 21 with nine matches.
 The regular season was followed by a postseason tournament of conference winners to determine the league's champion.
-Four teams were added to the league and 13 teams dropped, bringing the total number of teams in the league to 64 for 2013.
+Four teams were added to the league and 13 teams dropped, bringing the total number of teams in the league to 64 across nine divisions for 2013.